History

 In 2013 a new rookie FIRST Lego League team, The Rising Eagles, team 1807, was founded by coaches Steve Majors and Brian Prokuda.
 The Rising Eagles competed for 3 years and in their final year they were the only FIRST Lego League team in Michigan that advanced to the FIRST Robotics World Championship in St. Louis, MO.

-Team 3536, the Electro Eagles, have also had the chance to compete at the World Championship three times (THIS NUMBER NEEDS UPDATED) and has won ???
-Blue Banners.
+Team 3536, the Electro Eagles, have also had many chances to compete at the World Championship and has won multiple Blue Banners.
 The Sonic Eagles, team 5957, advanced to the Super Regionals in 2017, the qualifying stage for the World Championships.
 In 2021, the Steel Eagles, team 5290, earned Hartland Robotics their first Orange Banner by winning first place Inspire Award at the Michigan State Championship - Battle Creek which allowed them to progress to the World Championship in Houston, TX.

 Timeline showing when each team was founded (color coded by age)